brainlife/docs/docs/apps/helloworld.md

 git push
 ```

 Congratulations!
-We have just created our first Brainlife App!
+We have just created our first Brainlife App.
 To summarize, we've done following.

 * Created a new public Github repo.
 * Created `main` which parses `config.json` and runs our App.